3volve/Unity-MachineLearning/README.md

 I broke it up through branching for each game to simplify downloading individual examples.

+Projects contained within this repository:

-All Projects with MLLearning tag:
+- All Projects with MLLearning tag:

   - These are projects that are the result of me following along with a paid Machine Learning course focused in Unity.

   - I have embellished some of them when I found it more interesting and wanted to see how far I could go, or to see what else I could learn from it.

-Other Projects:

 - RogueLike ML Game is a game based around the question: "what sort of game type would have enough enemies dying that it would actually benefit when using a
   Genetic Algorithm to learn how to fight the player, but still be worth not needing to just write a simple 'AI go here' script?"